-The year 2020 will be remembered for the incredible ground-breaking research leading to vaccines to prevent COVID-19, which will progress to similar vaccines that will prevent almost any known viral infection in humans, even though they do not contain any weakened or living virus.
-The same techniques, such as messenger RNA, will soon be used...
+The year 2020 will be remembered for the incredible ground-breaking research leading to vaccines to prevent COVID-19, which may progress to new vaccines that will prevent almost any known viral infection in humans, even though they do not contain any weakened or living virus.
+The same techniques are likely to be used to prevent...

 Paul Hornung was better than everyone else on a football field, according to Frank Leahy, his coach at Notre Dame, who said, “He could run through opposing teams like a mower going through grass.”
 Vince Lombardi, his coach with the Green Bay Packers., said, “Paul Hornung is the greatest player I've ever coached . . ."

 Frank Sinatra was the most famous popular singer in the world from the 1940s on, with every performance accompanied by screaming and swooning teenagers.
 His countless friends included presidents John F. Kennedy and Ronald Reagan, members of Britain's royal family and Princess Grace of Monaco.

 Sean Connery was a Scottish movie star who was the original James Bond in seven Bond films between 1962 and 1983.
 He was voted by People magazine to be the "Sexiest Man Alive" in 1989 and the "Sexiest Man of the Century" in 1999.

 J. Michael Lane was an epidemiologist who spent most of his life as probably the major player in helping to eradicate the smallpox virus.
 He traveled to Africa, India, Pakistan, Bangladesh, Indonesia and other countries to combat outbreaks and create vaccination programs.

 Eddie Van Halen is considered to be one of the most accomplished guitarists of all time, and he led his hard rock band to international fame.
 He also developed new techniques and changes in his guitar that many other guitarists have copied, such as finger tapping with both hands on the guitar neck.